Keto Yogurt

 This post may contain affiliate links.
 See my disclosure policy.

-- To make a high-fat version, use all or half heavy whipping cream.
+- For a high-fat version, use all or half heavy whipping cream.
 Each 5 oz serving jumps to 346 calories and 32 grams fat.
-Great for increasing your fat intake to stay full longer.
+I make this version when I want something thick and custard-like.

-- To make a lower calorie version, use all ultra-filtered milk.
+- For a lower calorie version, use all ultra-filtered milk.
 Each 5 oz serving drops to 96 calories and 5.1 grams of fat.
+This is what I batch for weekday breakfasts.

 ” Homemade yogurt is the best.
 In my pre-keto days I made a French yogurt in my pressure cooker that was drop dead delicious.
 If you have one with the Yogurt button there’s no need to wait to add the cultures.
 Whisk the milk, cream & starter together & set the timer for 8 hours & walk away.
 If you want to, you can make it using the “pot-in-pot” method by pouring it into individual mini Mason jars, popping the lids on & stacking them inside the liner.
 After the 8 hours, let them cool down then pop them into the fridge.
 Great for grab & go.

 - Gently warm the milk to 180 degrees Fahrenheit.
-Heating to this temperature kills off any lingering bacteria.
-After adding ultra-filtered milk and heavy whipping cream to the liner, gently heat by pressing the “yogurt” button.
-If you don’t have a yogurt button, press “keep warm” and let sit 40-45 minutes, then press “sauté” and heat until a thermometer reads 180 degrees.
+This step denatures the milk proteins, which is what creates that thick, spoonable texture (not bacteria killing, as I used to think).
+Add ultra-filtered milk and heavy whipping cream to the liner, then press the ‘yogurt’ button.
+If your Instant Pot doesn’t have a yogurt button: press ‘keep warm’ for 40-45 minutes, then press ‘saute’ and heat until a thermometer reads 180 degrees.

 Key ingredients